juliannehiew/Project-1-Prophet-Stock-Forecast/README.md

   ## ![Combined Stocks 21 Days Rolling](https://github.com/juliannehiew/Project-1-Prophet-Stock-Forecast/blob/main/Combined%20Stocks%20-%2021%20Days%20rolling%20mean.JPG)

-  These datasets are noisy, displaying large momentums of each stocks, especially TSLA.
-The sharp plung of TSLA stocks on end of August 2020 is closely associated with the drop in registrations of EV in China as mentioned above.
+  These datasets are considered noisy, displaying large momentums of each stocks, especially TSLA.
+The sharp plunge of TSLA stocks on end of August 2020 is closely associated with the drop in registrations of EV in China as mentioned above.